 Have you ever lost a client even though you’ve done great work for them?
 Puzzled as to why your “bad client” is so bad?
 This episode is all about what clients really want, from the woman who literally wrote the book.
-Learn all about maintaining good client relationships, plus managing and training an amazing account service team that helps grow agency business.
+Learn all about maintaining good client relationships, how to quit losing clients, plus managing and training an amazing account service team that helps grow agency business.

 In this episode, we’ll cover:

 - Why great work isn’t enough to keep clients happy.

 - What clients actually want from their agency.

 - 3 ways to make agency clients’ lives easier.

 - Hiring and managing a team that grows your agency.